Dr. Anthony Mwangi Macharia

 Experience

-• December 2020 to Date : Research Scientist, Forest/ Environmental Economics, Kenya Forestry Research Institute (KEFRI), Nairobi, Kenya.
+• December 2020 - Present : Research Scientist, Forest/ Environmental Economics, Kenya Forestry Research Institute (KEFRI), Nairobi, Kenya.

-• June 2019 to November 2020 : Socio Economist and Partner at Clarion Economic Consulting, Nairobi, Kenya
+• June 2019 - November 2020 : Socio Economist and Partner at Clarion Economic Consulting, Nairobi, Kenya

-• August 2015 to December 2019 : Graduate Research Assistant at Texas Tech University, Lubbock, Texas.
+• August 2015 - December 2019 : Graduate Research Assistant at Texas Tech University, Lubbock, Texas.

-• April 2013 to August 2013 : Research Assistant, Genetic Improvement of Small Indigenous East African Zebu Cattle Project at Egerton University, Laikipia University and KALRO Kiboko, Kenya
+• April 2013 - August 2013 : Research Assistant, Genetic Improvement of Small Indigenous East African Zebu Cattle Project at Egerton University, Laikipia University and KALRO Kiboko, Kenya

-• January 2013 to April 2013 : Research Assistant at Tegemeo Institute of Agricultural Policy and Development, Nairobi.
+• January 2013 - April 2013 : Research Assistant at Tegemeo Institute of Agricultural Policy and Development, Nairobi.

-• September 2012 to December 2012 : Agribusiness Trainer at Afribusiness Development Company, Nairobi.
+• September 2012 - December 2012 : Agribusiness Trainer at Afribusiness Development Company, Nairobi.

 Academic Qualification